-Hundreds of thousands of businesses have moved purchasing to Amazon Business to achieve cost savings goals, reduce procurement complexity and access unmatched selection breadth.
-The Amazon marketplace empowers business customers by providing transparency of price, delivery options, product rating and seller ratings.
-The marketplace creates a level playing field of sellers and gives buyers access to hundreds of millions of products, with price competition that lets customers know they’re getting the right product at the right price.
+Hundreds of thousands of businesses have moved purchasing to Amazon Business to achieve cost savings goals, reduce procurement complexity and access unmatched selection.
+Amazon Business empowers business customers by providing transparency of price, delivery options, product ratings, and seller ratings.
+It creates a level playing field of sellers, and gives buyers access to hundreds of millions of products, from hundreds of thousands of sellers, with price competition that lets customers know they’re getting the right product at the right price.

 How does Amazon Business work?

-Amazon Business makes it easy for businesses to compare multiple offers on products, and is integrated and certified for integration with leading purchasing systems.
+Amazon Business makes it easy for businesses to compare multiple offers on products, and is certified for integration with leading purchasing systems.